The 23 Arsenal academy graduates playing elsewhere in major leagues

 — Sky Sports Premier League (@SkySportsPL) May 15, 2021

 Thompson failed to make the grade at the Emirates and joined Brentford in the summer of 2019.
-He spent the second half of last season on loan at League One side Swindon Town and has made just two EFL Cup appearances for the Bees in 2021-22.

 After being released by Arsenal in 2019, Stevens spent a season at Isthmian League Premier Division club Worthing before linking up with Thompson at Brentford.

 The 18-year-old was awarded their B Team Player of the Year award in 2020-21 and has also made eight first-team appearances for Brentford.
 He made his Premier League debut with a 14-minute cameo in their 4-1 defeat to Southampton in January.

 After infamously struggling on loan at West Brom, Gnabry was allowed to join Werder Bremen for just £5million in 2016.

 “[Arsenal] had so many wingers at the time – Alex Oxlade-Chamberlain, [Tomas] Rosicky, Theo [Walcott], [Santi] Cazorla, Alexis [Sanchez], Mesut Ozil – so I just had to go,” Gnabry said in 2019.

 “I was still confident I could’ve got in the team but I didn’t want to wait.
 I didn’t want to be fourth or fifth choice any longer.